SpectraL519/cpp-ap/README.md

 - Positional arguments are parsed first, in the order they were defined in and without a flag.

-  In the example above the first command-line argument must be the value for `positional_argument`:
+  In the example above the first command-line argument must be the value for the `positional` argument:

   ```shell
   ./power 2